 Official transcripts must be received by the School of Nursing no later than 14 days after the application deadline.

-The application fee is $70 and is non-refundable.
+The application fee is $70 per application and is non-refundable.

 Review program details & learning outcomes by track